vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

 # Importing The Sample App

-The **HelloPowaTagSample** app is included in the SDK to provide you with examples for the use of the main PowaTag SDK features.
+The **HelloPowaTagSample** app is included with the SDK to provide you with examples of the main PowaTag SDK features.

-You can experiment with the SDK features by importing the it into a Android Studio project:
+You can experiment with the SDK features by importing the app into an Android Studio project:

 1. Go to Android Studio \| New \| Import Project